randymarsh77/hunky/SEEN_TRACKING.md

 ## Overview

-Git Stream now includes intelligent "seen" tracking for hunks, allowing you to stream only **new changes** as they appear, without repeatedly showing hunks you've already viewed.
+Hunky now includes intelligent "seen" tracking for hunks, allowing you to stream only **new changes** as they appear, without repeatedly showing hunks you've already viewed.

 ## How It Works